Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Policy Problem and Data

-Our primary analysis excludes New York, Vermont, Massachusetts, Delaware, and the District of Columbia from our pool of expansion states because these states had comparable Medicaid coverage policies prior to 2014 and therefore reflect invalid comparisons (\cite{kaestner2017effects}).
+Our primary analysis excludes New York, Vermont, Massachusetts, Delaware, and the District of Columbia from our pool of expansion states.
+These states had comparable Medicaid coverage policies prior to 2014 and therefore reflect invalid comparisons (\cite{kaestner2017effects}).
 We also exclude New Hampshire because it did not expand Medicaid until September 2014.
 While Michigan expanded Medicaid in April 2014, we leave this state in our pool of ``treated'' states.
 We consider the remaining expansion states, including those with early expansions, as ``treated'' and the non-expansion states, including those that later expanded Medicaid, as ``control'' states.
 We later consider the sensitivity of our results to these classifications by removing the early expansion states indicated by \cite{frean2017premium}.
-Our final dataset contains data for 925 CPUMAs, with 414 CPUMAs among 24 non-expansion states and 511 CPUMAs among 21 expansion states.
-When we exclude the early expansion states, we are left with 292 CPUMAs across 16 expansion states.
+Our final dataset contains data for 925 CPUMAs, with 414 CPUMAs among 24 non-expansion states and 511 CPUMAs among 21 expansion states.\footnote{We additionally include the 4 CPUMAs from New Hampshire in the covariate adjustment procedure described in Section~\ref{sec:methods}.} When we exclude the early expansion states, we are left with 292 CPUMAs across 16 expansion states.
 We provide a complete list of states by Medicaid expansion classification in Appendix~\ref{app:sumstats}.